gmencz/tldr-video/README.md

 # tldr-video

 Get the TLDR for any video.
-YouTube videos supported. ⚡📽️
+Only YouTube videos supported currently ⚡📽️